ccaglak/namespace.nvim/readme.md

 - `:Php classes`: Find all classes, traits, implementations, and attributes from Composer or local search.
 - `:Php class`: Get the class under the cursor.
 - `:Php namespace`: Generate namespace for the current file.
+- `:Php sort`: Sorts namespaces in current file with 6 options.

 ## Install